TriLab-bioinf/LEI_LAB_TK_208/README.md

 ## 3. Virtual 4C analysis with R

-All analysis was don in R (v4.3.3) with the following R quarto script [virtual-4C-analysis.qmd](R/render/virtual-4C-analysis.qmd).
+All analyses were done in R (v4.3.3) with the following R quarto script [virtual-4C-analysis.qmd](R/render/virtual-4C-analysis.qmd).
 Auxiliary R scripts are located in [R/scripts](R/scripts/plots_virtual4C.R).

-R environment with the packages and verions used for the analysis can be regenerated using the `renv.lock` file by running the following command in R.
+R environment with the packages and versions used for the analyses can be regenerated using the `renv.lock` file by running the following command in R.

 If you have not initialized `renv` in your project